mkonicek/antha/README_Dockerfile.md

 That last number is the Id of the image you've just built.
-If you run `docker images` you should see that Id and it should tell you you've recently created that image.
+If you run `docker images` you should see that Id and it should tell you you've recently created that image, and that the image has a tag of antha-local.

 ## 4. Run the image

 With the image built, you can now run it with:

-    docker run -it --rm 2ce136c2261c
+    docker run -it --rm antha-local

-replacing the image Id with yours. `-i` says interactive, `-t` says you want to interact with a terminal, and `--rm` says delete the running container once you exit.
+`-i` says interactive, `-t` says you want to interact with a terminal, and `--rm` says delete the running container once you exit.
 I.e. once you exit the shell that you're given, (either `Ctl-D` or `exit`), the running container will be stopped and deleted and any changes lost.
 So you're always restarting from a known good state.

 You should be presented with a shell from which you can explore.
 Antha and its commands should be installed and available in PATH as normal.

-Something to watch out for is that one of the last steps of the Dockerfile is to remove the `~/.netrc` file in the Docker image.
-This is for security in the cloud.
-However, this may affect you running things locally so you may have to recreate this file based on your host machine.